 It's always more fun to DIY.
-Every week, we'll spare you a trip to the grocery store and show you how to make small batches of great foods at home.
+We're here to show you how to make small batches of great foods at home.
 Today: With Linda Xiao from The Tart Tart's homemade almond paste, you can take your almond-based desserts and pastries to a whole new level.

 Whenever I think of almond paste, I'm reminded of the marzipan mushrooms I made to top my yearly bûches de Noël for French class in high school.
 They were the perfect finishing touch, but I'd never actually eat them.
 Are you even supposed to eat marzipan?